opensciencegrid/dosar/docs/Materials/Materials.md

 # Polar Hackathon School Materials

+We will be using OSG Connect for this set of sessions.
+Please visit [http://www.osgconnect.net](http://[www.osgconnect.net]) for more information.

 ## Wednesday - Computational Infrastructures - Session 1

    * Welcome and Introduction - The Landscape of Academic Research Computing